 Solar and other forms of renewable energy generate electricity without polluting the environment.
 Thanks to the lack of harmful emissions, there are minimal impacts on public health and safety.

 Coal is the third largest primary energy source in the U.S.; it’s also the dirtiest energy source.
-In 2012, coal was responsible for 24.5 percent of total U.S. greenhouse gas emissions.
-In that same Gallup poll, only 28 percent of respondents said that the U.S. should place more emphasis on coal development with 43 percent saying there should be less emphasis.
+In 2018, coal was responsible for 24 percent of total U.S. greenhouse gas emissions.
+In a 2019 Gallup poll, only 22 percent of respondents said that the U.S. should place more emphasis on coal development with 50 percent saying there should be less emphasis.

 Solar and other forms of renewable energy boast a very positive public opinion.
-In a 2015 Gallup Poll, 79 percent of respondents said that the U.S. should put more emphasis on solar development.
+In that same Gallup Poll, 80 percent of respondents said that the U.S. should put more emphasis on solar development.
 In the wake of increasing concern over climate change, clean, renewable energy is seen as the wave of the future.

 Beyond ROI: Why Solar Might Just Be the Moral Energy Choice